-Waste Management Activity Parent Metals Metal Category Compounds Metals with Qualifiers Individually- listed Metal Compounds Quantity used for energy recovery on site and off site (Sections 8.2 and 8.3) None None None All except Asbestos Quantity treated for destruction on site and off site (Sections 8.6 and 8.7) None except Barium None except Barium Compounds All except Vanadium (except when contained in an alloy) All
+Waste Management Activity Parent Metals Metal Category Compounds Metals with Qualifiers Individually- listed Metal Compounds Quantity used for energy recovery on site and off site (Sections 8.2 and 8.3) None None None All except Asbestos 2 Quantity treated for destruction on site and off site (Sections 8.6 and 8.7) None except Barium 2 None except Barium Compounds 2 All except Vanadium (except when contained in an alloy) All

-&lt;sup>1 Although TRI-MEweb does not restrict reporting of most individually-listed metal compounds as transferred off site for energy recovery, only chemicals with a heat value greater than 5000 British thermal units that are combusted in a device that is an industrial furnace or boiler (40 CFR Section 372.3) should be reported as used for energy recovery.
+1 Although TRI-MEweb does not restrict reporting of most individually-listed metal compounds as transferred off site for energy recovery, only chemicals with a heat value greater than 5000 British thermal units that are combusted in a device that is an industrial furnace or boiler (40 CFR Section 372.3) should be reported as used for energy recovery.

-&lt;sup>2 The toxic chemical category barium compounds (N040) does not include barium sulfate.
+2 The toxic chemical category barium compounds (N040) does not include barium sulfate.
 Because barium sulfate is not a listed toxic chemical, the conversion in a waste stream of barium or barium compound to barium sulfate is considered treatment for destruction (40 CFR Section 372.3).

-Appendix C. Facility Data Profiles and Common Errors in Completing Form R Reports and Form A Certification Statements
+Appendix C. Electronic Facility Data Profiles and Common Errors in Completing Form R Reports and Form A Certification Statements

 EPA wishes to ensure that facilities submit all required TRI chemical submissions in a timely manner so that the information may be included in its national database, annual public data release, now known as the TRI National Analysis and other information products.
-Moreover, EPA seeks to ensure that all submitted data are complete and This appendix provides an overview of the Facility Data Profile (FDP), an important communication tool that EPA uses to ensure consistent, complete, and accurate submissions from reporting facilities. appendix also provides specific guidance to avoid common errors in completing Form Rs and Form A Certification Statements, including errors in threshold determination, misapplication of exemptions, and activities involving a reportable chemical, any of which may result in the erroneous non-reporting of a chemical.
+Moreover, EPA seeks to ensure that all submitted data are complete and This appendix provides an overview of the Electronic Facility Data Profile (eFDP), an important document that EPA uses as a receipt to our reporting facilities to ensure consistent, complete, and accurate submissions.
+This appendix also provides specific guidance to avoid common errors in completing Form Rs and Form A Certification Statements, including errors in threshold determination, misapplication of exemptions, and activities involving a reportable chemical, any of which may result in the erroneous non-reporting of a chemical.
+Most errors in this appendix often occur on paper form submissions.
+Using TRI-MEweb to electronically submit your TRI forms can help avoid errors because the software checks for errors before submission.
+If errors are identified in your eFDP, the preferred method to revise your TRI form is by the use of the TRI-MEweb application via EPA's Central Data Exchange (CDX).

-C.1 Facility Data Profile (FDP)
+C.1 Electronic Facility Data Profile (eFDP)